chg-training/chg-training-resources/docs/statistical_modelling/introduction/drug_example.md

 Great!
 We've answered question 3.
 Many people stop here and take the P-value as the output of their analysis.

-However, if you look back at what question 3 is - you'll see it's not the same as the scientific questions we wanted answered.
+However, if you look back at what question 3 is - you'll see it's not quite the same as the scientific questions we wanted answered.
 In particular it *doesn't* answer: how much evidence is there that the drug has an effect?
 Nor does it tell us what estimates of the effects we should take.

-Questions 1 and 2 are in fact **fundamentally harder** because they are about the scientific question rather than just the maths of our likelihood function.
+One reason for this is that question 3 makes no mention of what a 'true' effect might look like.
+Questions 1 and 2 are in fact **fundamentally harder** because they reflect the underlying scientific questions rather than just the maths of our likelihood function under a particular assumed parameter value.

 We'll now turn to a framework which helps reason about it, using [Bayes theorem](./bayes.md).